djboni/librertos/README.md

 LibreRTOS is a portable single-stack Real Time Operating System.

-Provides both preemptive and cooperative kernel modes.
+Provides preemptive, cooperative and hybrid kernel modes.
+In hybrid mode only higher priority tasks can cause a preemption.

 All tasks share the same stack.
 This allows a large number of tasks to be created even on RAM constrained projects.